Q:

 When can I register for the different training sessions?

-For in class, in virtual or hybrid, registration dates are listed on the “Our Training Programs” page, on this web site.
+For virtual or hybrid groups, registration dates are listed on the “Our Training Programs” page, on our web site.

 https://www.collegeimmobilier.com/en/our-training-programs.html